 The R&D Roadmap makes a crystal clear case for innovation: it creates jobs, lessens social problems, and increases prosperity for the whole country.
 It also makes a case for public investment in innovation, the benefit of which has been documented by numerous studies.

-Funding, delivered through well-designed schemes like R&D Tax Credits, the creative industries tax credit, EIS and Innovate UK simultaneously reward development work while reducing the risks associated with it.
+Funding, delivered through well-designed schemes like R&D Tax Credits, the creative industries tax credit, EIS and innovation grants, simultaneously rewards development work while reducing the risks associated with it.
 This double-edged benefit creates a powerful incentive for thousands of innovators.
 And for certain businesses working on risky, blue-sky projects, government funding is often their only source of finance.

 The fact that the government is taking such a positive view of public investment is gratifying.
 As is its intention to distribute funds to where they are most needed.